QuKunLab/WEDGE/README.md

 | ------------- | ------------------------------------------------------------ | ---------- | ------------------------------------------------------------ |
 | Version_1.0.1 | [64-bit](http://galaxy.ustc.edu.cn:30803/liunianping/WEDGE/WEDGE_windows_1.0.1.exe) | [64-bit](http://galaxy.ustc.edu.cn:30803/liunianping/WEDGE/WEDGE_linux_1.0.1.zip) | [64-bit](http://galaxy.ustc.edu.cn:30803/liunianping/WEDGE/WEDGE_MacOS_1.0.1.zip) |

-- Windows & Mac: Double-click the installer to installing WEDGE and select the default options for each step.
+- Windows & Mac: Double-click the installer to install WEDGE and select the default options for each step.

 - Linux: If you have version 9.6 of the MATLAB Runtime installed in /mathworks/home/application/v96,run the shell script as: